INVESTIGATION: New evidence raises questions over the EU’s decision to sanction Russian oligarch Usmanov’s sister

 What the leaked documents used in the OCCRP investigation do not show is that Narzieva exited the ABU Group in 2014 and the legal vehicle she used to hold her eight shares in the group, Optimum, was wound up in 2018 after the last of her payments were made.
 Since then she has had no involvement in the group in the last eight years – just after the first sanctions were imposed on Russia following the annexation of Crimea and years before there was even any talk of sanctioning her brother.

 “Any speculation about Mrs Narzieva’s business dealings on behalf of her brother or on behalf of USM Holding is simply incorrect.
 Optimum Group was originally set up to allocate a stake to Mrs. Narzieva from Mr. Usmanov as a gift”, USM Holding said in a statement.
 “Optimum Group was the holder of this personal interest of Mrs. Narzieva during the short period of 2013 and 2014.
 It was liquidated in 2018 after all dividends were paid to Ms. Narzieva and, other than for the stated purposes, had no connection or business relationship with USM.
-Thus, the allegation that Mrs Soadat Narzieva would have “held 27”, or any at all, “Swiss bank accounts linked to her brother” is completely false and is clearly refuted.”
+Thus the allegation that Mrs Soadat Narzieva would have “held 27”, or any at all, “Swiss bank accounts linked to her brother” is completely false and is clearly refuted.”

 The whole scheme was set up in 2013 as a way for Usmanov to transfer some of his wealth to his partners and members of his family.
 But in 2014 he changed his mind, according to his spokesperson.
 Instead of giving those near and dear to him exposure to the businesses, he decided that it would be better to give them control of his physical assets such as his extensive property holdings, the yacht and the plane.

 The reward for Usmanov’s partners, on the other hand, was shares in his businesses.
-In the late summer of 2014 Usmanov bought the 10% of B shares back from those in the ABU Group scheme for a total of $90mn, which were then sold to “six investors” according to Usmanov’s spokesperson, all of whom were his partners or managers and who got a deep discount for the shares.
+In the late summer of 2014 Usmanov bought the 10% of B shares back from those in the ABU Group scheme for a total of $90mn, which were then sold to “six investors”, according to Usmanov’s spokesperson, all of whom were his partners or managers and who got a deep discount for the shares.
 Usmanov paid for these shares over the period August 2014 and April 2016.
 At the end of this deal Usmanov’s overall share in the group, and the shares of other shareholders, were unaffected as these deals just saw a redistribution of the 10% of B shares that were transferred from the family to business partners and managers.

 For her part of this deal Narzieva was paid a total of $15mn, split into three tranches paid out through to 2017, and she was also entitled to dividend payments worth just over $2mn.
 After she received the last payment the Optimum Group Holdings Ltd. that used to own her eight B shares was wound up.